The female midlife crisis – and how to survive it feeling better than ever

 A midlife crisis has traditionally been thought of as a male phenomenon, but it can happen to women too and it’s much more common than you’d think.

-While the term midlife crisis all too often conjures up images of a 50-year-old man speeding off into the sunset in a too expensive sports car.
-But studies show that more women are now having their own existential crises.
+While the term midlife crisis all too often conjures up images of a 50-year-old man speeding off into the sunset in a too expensive sports car with a 20 year old girlfriend in the passenger seat, studies show that more women are now having their own existential crises.

 The term was first coined in 1965 by Canadian psychologist Elliot Jaques who described how people entering middle age are confronted with the limitations of their life and their mortality.

 Whether it’s a hopeless feeling that you are no longer in control of your life, or you’ve lost your purpose, a midlife crisis, is not to be taken lightly.

 Psychologist Emma Kenny explains to Lumity magazine what it’s like for women to go through a midlife crisis and how they can get through it feeling happier and more focused than ever.

 How common would you say midlife crisis in women are?